0

 After receipt of the application by e-mail, the data will be stored and evaluated exclusively for the purpose of processing the application.
 If you have any questions, we will use either the applicant’s e-mail address or telephone number.
 The processing is carried out on the basis of Art.
 6 para.
 1 lit. b GDPR (or § 26 para.
 1 BDSG), in the sense of which going through the application process is considered to be the initiation of an employment contract.

-Cumulatively or alternatively, the processing of the special categories of data may also be based on Art.
-9 (1) (h) GDPR if it is carried out for the purposes of preventive health care or occupational medicine, for the assessment of the applicant’s ability to work, for medical diagnostics, care or treatment in the health or social sector, or for the management of systems and services in the health or social sector.
+Additionally or alternatively, the processing of special categories of personal data may also be based on Article 9(2)(h) of the GDPR if it is carried out for purposes of preventive health care or occupational medicine, for assessing the applicant’s working capacity, for medical diagnosis, for the provision or treatment within the health or social care sector, or for the management of health or social care systems and services.

 If the applicant is not selected or if an applicant withdraws his application prematurely, his transmitted data as well as all electronic correspondence, including the application e-mail, will be deleted after 6 months at the latest after a corresponding notification.
 This deadline is based on our legitimate interest in answering any follow-up questions to the application and, if necessary, in being able to comply with our obligations to provide evidence under the regulations on equal treatment of applicants.